chucklever/i-d-rpc-tls-pseudoflavors/draft-cel-nfsv4-rpc-tls-pseudoflavors.md

 # Security Considerations {#security-cons}

-A discussion of the shortcomings of the AUTH_SYS RPC auth flavor appear in the final paragraph of {{Appendix A of RFC5531}}
+Discussion of shortcomings peculiar to the AUTH_SYS RPC auth flavor appears in the final paragraph of {{Appendix A of RFC5531}}
 and in {{Appendix A of I-D.ietf-nfsv4-rpc-tls}}.

+When implementing or deploying transport layer security to protect an upper-level RPC protocol:

+* RPC clients that support transport layer security SHOULD use it whenever possible.
+Typically the only reason not to is when performance is important and reasonable security can be provided in some other way.

+* RPC clients that support transport layer security and have the ability to authenticate SHOULD do so.
+The only reason not to authenticate is when authentication and encryption can only be enabled together, performance is paramount, and there are other available mechanisms that can provide peer authentication securely.

+The pseudo-flavors defined in this document enable RPC servers to indicate required levels of security so that RPC clients can make informed and autonomous decisions that balance performance and scalability against security needs.

-Important security considerations related to the use of channel binding are discussed throughout {{RFC5056}} and in {{Section 10 of RFC5929}}.
+Important security considerations specific to the use of channel binding are discussed throughout {{RFC5056}} and in {{Section 10 of RFC5929}}.

-To be further expanded once the proposed set of IANA requests is finalized.

 # IANA Considerations  {#iana-cons}